Cole Winn: Professional career

 The Texas Rangers selected Winn in the first round, with the 15th overall selection, of the 2018 Major League Baseball draft and he signed with the Rangers for a $3.15 million signing bonus.
 After signing, Winn did not appear in an official game with a Rangers' affiliate in the 2018 season.
 Instead, he took part in a new program put in place by Texas for their newly drafted high school pitchers.
 The "de-load" program, as the organization calls it, emphasizes building a foundation mentally and physically, while resting bodies from a strenuous senior season and pre-draft showcase circuit.
 The players are put through a strength program and classroom work until post-season fall instructional training starts.
 Winn was ranked as the #89 overall prospect in baseball by MLB Pipeline in their preseason 2019 Top 100 list.
 He was also ranked as the #72 overall prospect in baseball by ESPN's Keith Law in his preseason 2019 Top 100 list.
 He was ranked as the #78 overall prospect in baseball by Fangraphs in their preseason 2019 Top 130 list.

-Winn made his professional debut in 2019 when was assigned to the Hickory Crawdads of the Single–A South Atlantic League with whom he started 18 games, compiling a 4–4 record with a 4.46 ERA over 68 2/3 innings.
+Winn made his professional debut in 2019 and was assigned to the Hickory Crawdads of the Single–A South Atlantic League with whom he started 18 games, compiling a 4–4 record with a 4.46 ERA over 68 2/3 innings.
 Winn spent 2020 at the Rangers Alternate Training Site, due to the cancellation of the season because of the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the Frisco RoughRiders of the Double-A Central League.
 In June, Winn was selected to play in the All-Star Futures Game at Coors Field.
 In 19 games for Frisco in 2021, Winn posted a 3–3 record with a 2.31 ERA and 97 strikeouts over 78 innings.
 After the end of Frisco's season in mid-September, he was promoted to the Round Rock Express of the Triple-A West where he posted a 3.38 ERA over two outings.
 He was named the Rangers' 2021 Nolan Ryan Pitcher of the Year.
 Winn spent the 2022 season back with Round Rock.
 Over 28 starts, he went 9–8 with a 6.51 ERA, 123 strikeouts, and 87 walks (the most in the minor leagues) over 121 2/3 innings.